-Yandex NV (YNDX)’s share of Russia’s Internet searches slid in the week to Sept.
+Yandex NV (YNDX:US)’s share of Russia’s Internet searches slid in the week to Sept.
 23, while Google Inc.’s portion rose and Mail.ru Group Ltd. (MAIL)’s share remained steady, according to Liveinternet.ru.

 The share for Yandex, the owner of Russia’s most-used search engine, fell to 60.4 percent, from 60.5 percent in the previous week, Liveinternet, an Internet service provider and researcher, said on its website today.
 Yandex’s search share averaged 60.5 percent over the past four weeks, according to Liveinternet.ru.